DatabayAG/InteractiveVideo/readme.md

 ## Important notice
 If you upgrade to the 2.x version of the InteractiveVideo you can not go back to version 1.x, because there are migration steps which alter the database schema.

+## Changes in Version 2.2.21
+* Auto-resume
+* Support of subtitles, if own player is used
+* New Modal settings

 ## Changes in Version 2.x
 * Youtube Videos
 * Source URL to videos